Jonas Vailokaitis: Constituent Assembly

 In 1919, Vailokaitis together with his brother Juozas, Mykolas Krupavičius, and Aleksandras Stulginskis worked to established the Farmers' Association.
-Initially, it was a clone of the pre-war Žagrė cooperative: it sought to improve farmer's economic conditions by providing agricultural equipment and fertilizer.
+Initially, it was a clone of the pre-war Žagrė Society: it sought to improve farmer's economic conditions by providing agricultural equipment and fertilizer.
 The founding meeting took place on 28–29 December 1919.
 Juozas was elected to the association's board while Jonas to the revision commission.

 As a candidate of the Farmer's Association, Vailokaitis was elected to the Constituent Assembly of Lithuania in April 1920.
 The association formed a coalition with the Lithuanian Christian Democratic Party and the Lithuanian Labour Federation and gained majority in the assembly.
 Vailokaitis became one of the leaders of the coalition (he was elected to its presidium).
 He was also selected as the chairman of the key Budged and Finance Committee.
 He supported the establishment of the Bank of Lithuania, issuance of Lithuanian litas, austerity measures to deal with budget deficits, tax reform (reducing reliance on indirect taxes), and the land reform which would nationalize nobility's landholdings and distribute them to small farmers.

 Vailokaitis resigned from the Constituent Assembly on 3 March 1922 and did not return to politics.